|

 6. Go To The Fashion & Lace Museum

-The permanent exhibit of the museum is quite small, and I only wished it was a bit bigger.
+The permanent exhibit of the museum is quite small, I only wished it was a bit bigger.
 It discussed the history of lace in Belgium and how it’s made.
+But they also have changing temporary exhibits.
+While we visited it was a showcase of Brussels designer Carine Gilson.
+See what’s going to be there while you’re visiting.

 You don’t have to be a fashion lover to enjoy the museum either.
 My partner really appreciated learning about the intricacies of the lace industry too.

-7. Go On A Shopping Spree on Rue du Bailli – Hidden Brussels
+7. Go On A Shopping Spree on Rue du Bailli

 My favourite store along the street was Blender 02.
 It was affordable and they sold both Belgian and other European brands.
+If it’s one thing you won’t find on Rue Bailli, it’s any chain stores!

 8. Go Antique Shopping In The Sablon

 You won’t find anything that’s two of a kind here.
 You can find anything from small antique collectibles to furniture.
+I loved walking around window shopping here because some of what they have will shock you!

 9. Visit The Marolles Flea Market

-Next to the Sablon is the Marolles neighbourhood home to the Marolles Flea Market.
+Next to the Sablon is the Marolles neighbourhood, home to the Marolles Flea Market.
 Instead of having dedicated stores, every morning from 8 AM to 2 PM, Place Jeu de Balle transforms into a huge market.

 If you see something you like make sure to jump on it right away because it most likely won’t be there when you come back.
 You’ll find smaller knick-knacks here, old comic books, jewellery, art … etc.

-10. Top Things To Do In Brussels: Experience The Midi Market Chaos
+10. Experience The Midi Market Chaos

-Sometimes I would want to buy too small of an amount (I mean, we’re only two people) and they would throw it back at me aggressively… I took that as “just take it”!
+Sometimes I would want to buy too small of an amount (I mean, we’re only two people) and they would throw it back at me aggressively… I took that as a “just take it”!
 I would walk out with a free cucumber or peaches this way!

-So, if you’re looking for a less hectic market experience, come any time before 12:00.
+But if you’re looking for a less hectic market experience, come any time before 12:00.

 11. See Where Audrey Hepburn Was Born